sochetanie/Averages-from-text-file/README.md

    For example, if the file numbers.text contains:

    3 1 2 3

    5 12 14 6 4 0

    10 1 2 3 4 5 6 7 8 9 10

    1 17

    2 90 80

-   the program should produce the following output:
+   the program should produce the following OUTPUT:

    The average of the 3 integers 1 2 3 is 2.0
    The average of the 5 integers 12 14 6 4 0 is 7.2